Websockets

 Overview

-instance.
+Binds a custom event to the On Message Received delegate of a WebSocket Proxy instance.
 This event is triggered when a complete UTF-8 text message is received from the WebSocket server, and is automatically parsed into a valid JSON object for further JSON manipulation.

 This is useful for applications that communicate using JSON, plain text, or other string-based protocols over WebSocket.